 The next morning we drive back to La Paz.
 On the way a visit to the village of El Triunfo.
 No idea what to see, we just got curious because you see their adds everywhere in Baja Sur.
 Well, a small village definitely worth a stop.
 You’ll feel they put the hell a lot of energy into attracting tourists.
 And they have some nice houses to admire.

 There’s a former silver mine to visit.
-Unfortunately no longer that easy to enter since some clever businessman ask an entrance fee without thinking of somebody who opens the gate..
+Unfortunately no longer that easy to enter since some clever businessmen charge an entrance fee without thinking of somebody who opens the gate.

 A little later we arrive in La Paz.
 Time to get Prado ready for its summer holiday.